ChristopherMarais/cmarais_neuro/02_Clean_data/README.md

-# Mouse Neuro data cleaning
-Christopher Marais
-PhD Forest Resources and Conservation
-A repo to clean mouse electrophysiology timeseries data.
+# Clean Data

+clean data description of variables and files